MarioLisbona/CA-T1A3-terminal-app/README.md

 <br>

-If a single contact is found you will be prompted to delete that contact.If the user selects 'N', they will be returned to the Home menu.
+If a single contact is found you will be prompted to delete that contact.
+If the user selects 'N', they will be returned to the Home menu.
 The contact will be deleted if 'Y' is selected and the user returned to the Home menu.

 <img src="./docs/single-del.png" alt="Single search result">